Heights on curves and limits of Hodge structures: Regularized local N eron pairings

 \subsubsection{Archimedean pairing}

 If $\nu$ is an Archimedean place of $K$, the component $\langle D,E \rangle_\nu$ is defined as follows.
+By abuse of notation continue to denote by $C,D,E$ their pullback from $K$ to $\C$ via $\nu$.
 Let $\eta_E$ be the unique differential with simple poles on $C(\C)$, with purely imaginary periods, and with residual divisor equal to $E$, that is,

 Let $\gamma_{D}$ be any $1$-chain on $C(\C)$ such that $\partial \gamma_D = D$.
 Set $\epsilon_\nu = 1$ if $\nu$ is a real embedding, and $\epsilon_\nu=2$ if $\nu$ is a pair of complex conjugate embeddings.
 Then